srdnlen/srdnlenctf-2023_public/hw_GTD_grand_theft_data/writeup.md

 It will pass the check only if we loaded 28 bytes, from this we can assume that our flag is 28 characters long, otherwise it'll end in an infinite loop.

-The next task will be to analyze the function that is being called by "main", we need it to return true in order to exec "sbi     PORTD, PORTD2" instruction
+The next task will be to analyse the function that is being called by "main", we need it to return true in order to exec "sbi     PORTD, PORTD2" instruction
 ```assembly
 ldi     r24, 0
 ldi     r25, 0